mozilla/all-aboard/README.md

 #All Aboard
-The Mozilla Firefox onboarding add-on
+The Mozilla Firefox Educational Tool

 ## Installing All-Aboard